 - grade IV is bleeding with clots large enough to block the flow of urine and require removal

 An uncommon cause of HC is working in an industry where you’re exposed to toxins from aniline dyes or insecticides.

 A common cause of HC is chemotherapy, which can include the drugs cyclophosphamide or ifosfamide.
 These drugs break down into the toxic substance acrolein.

 Acrolein goes to the bladder and causes damage that leads to HC.
-It may take after chemotherapy for symptoms to develop.
+It may take

 Other cancer drugs, including busulfan and thiotepa, are less common causes of HC.